- About Us -

 The purpose of the breakfast meeting is to pray for political leaders of the world, particularly the leaders of the United States and Korea, as well as peaceful reunification of Korean peninsula, so that they may follow the guiding principles of our Lord Almighty God in providing leadership to their citizens and making decisions that affect the nations.
 We would also like to foster the stronger relationship between the United States and Korea by bringing together the policy makers and elected officials of both countries in the name of God.
 We also want to engage with many ethnic minorities as many as possible.

-The Korea-U.S. National Prayer Breakfast is open to people of all faiths and religions, without regard to any particular political view.
-Our invitations are extended to various leaders, guests and individuals from the U.S. governments, local communities, faith-based and non-governmental organizations, private and other public sectors, Korean-American communities, various minority communities, international organizations, as well as visitors from Korean governments and corporations.
+The Korea-U.S. National Prayer Breakfast is an annual gathering to offer up worship, thanksgiving, confession and petition to the living God in the name of Jesus Christ.
+The event is open to people of every language, culture and ethnicity.
+Invitations are extended to various leaders, guests and individuals from the U.S. Congress, other branches of the federal government, state governments, local communities, faith-based and non-governmental organizations, private and other public sectors, Korean-American community organizations, international organizations, as well as visitors from the Korean government and corporations.

-Please feel free to contact Dr. Ok Cha Soh, President at
+Please feel free to contact Phil Yoon, President via firstname.lastname@example.org

 if you have any questions on this breakfast meeting.